 As an author, you must try to develop a thick skin in the face of criticism.
 If your dream is to get your book out there to the masses, into the hands of your target audience, then you have to be able to take criticism.
 Your readers will not want to read a book with plot holes and grammatical errors.
 In fact, if you are aiming to write and release more books in the future, then you’d be losing your first readers.
 First impressions tend to last.
 Wouldn’t you want to build a loyal fan base right from the start?

-Are you ready to make a good first impression on your reader audience?
+What are you waiting for?
 Take the initiative and begin your journey into the self-publishing world here!